andrewShillito/my-reads/README.md

-MyReads is a single page book tracking application with three shelves:
+MyReads is a single page book tracking react application bootstrapped with Create-React-App.

+There are three shelves:

 1. CurrentlyReading
 2. Want to Read
 3. Read